fkhademi/terraform-azure-instance-module/README.md

 :---|:---
 vm | The created VM as an object with all of it's attributes.
 This was created using the azurerm_virtual_machine resource. nic | The created NIC as an object with all of it's attributes.
-This was created using the azurerm_network_interface resource.
+This was created using the azurerm_network_interface resource. public_ip | The created Public IP as an object with all of it's attributes.